eProsima/vulcanexus/docs/rst/tutorials/vulcanai/turtlesim/turtlesim_tools/turtlesim_tools.rst

 Examining a tool with a service client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To explain how to implement a tool that calls a service, we will use the ``SpawnTurtleTool`` as example.
+To explain how to implement a tool that calls a service, we will use the ``SpawnTurtleTool`` as an example.
 This tool will call the ``/spawn`` service to create a new turtle in the environment, which uses the ``turtlesim_msgs/srv/Spawn`` service type.

 The tool is marked with the ``@vulcanai_tool`` decorator, which is needed to register the tool in VulcanAI.